USEPA/epanet-manual/docs/6_objects.rst

 **Pattern Editor**

-   The Pattern Editor, displayed in :numref:`fig-pattern_ed`, edits the properties of a time pattern object.
+   The Pattern Editor, displayed in :numref:`fig-pat_ed`, edits the properties of a time pattern object.
 To use the Pattern Editor enter values for the following items (:numref:`table-pattern_ed_prop`):